josuelopezv/GeminiT/src/AI_CODING_SESSION_NOTES.md

     * General UI polish and error handling improvements

 The development environment is now better equipped for debugging and development work, with proper tooling and environment-specific configurations in place.

+### 8.5.
+File Cleanup Completed

+Legacy files have been removed as their functionality was moved to new locations:

+* **Removed Files**:
+    * ✓ `src/ai-service.ts` → functionality in `src/services/ai-service.ts`
+    * ✓ `src/gemini-chat-manager.ts` → functionality in `src/services/chat/gemini-chat-manager.ts`
+    * ✓ `src/renderer.ts` → replaced by `src/renderer.tsx`

+All legacy files have been cleaned up, with their functionality properly migrated to the new modular structure.